 For most surveys, you do not need to worry about Offline Maps.
 When on-site, if you have a good/fair connection to the internet then the OTISS survey apps will be able to display the required maps and use them for your surveying.
-The survey apps will automatically store parts of the maps on the phone/tablet’s SD card to increase performance and reduce 4G/3G data usage – but you don’t have to do anything.
+The survey apps will automatically store parts of the maps on the phone/tablet to increase performance and reduce 4G/5G data usage – but you don’t have to do anything.

 NB: Not all maps can be stored offline in this way.
-All the maps, drawings and plans that you have loaded into OTISS, and also OpenStreetMap can be stored.
+All the maps, drawings and plans that you have loaded into OTISS, and also OpenStreetMap and UK Ordnance Survey can be stored.
 But for licensing reasons – the Google maps cannot be stored offline (yet).

 What are Offline Maps?

-OTISS provides you access to the worldwide OpenStreetMap and Google road/aerial maps.
+OTISS provides you access to the worldwide OpenStreetMap and Google road/aerial maps, and to the UK Ordnance Survey maps (not OS MasterMap).
 And, on the OTISS website, you can also upload your own maps, drawings and plans and assign them to the survey sites.
-The mobile survey app lets you view and zoom around these maps – downloading the appropriate map tiles from the internet as they are needed, i.e. from the ‘online’ OpenStreetMap and OTISS servers.
+The mobile survey app lets you view and zoom around these maps – downloading the appropriate map tiles from the internet as they are needed, i.e. from the ‘online’ OpenStreetMap and OTISS map servers.

-The survey apps can also download the relevant parts of these maps to the phone/tablet’s SD card.
+The survey apps can also download the relevant parts of these maps to the phone/tablet.
 These map tiles/images are now stored ‘offline’.
 These ‘offline’ maps are then used rather than reloading the ‘online’ images from the internet.

 What are map tiles?